learning-software-engineering/learning-software-engineering.github.io/Topics/Professionalism.md

 6. Continuous learning and skill development: Pursuing ongoing learning opportunities and staying updated with industry trends and advancements showcases dedication to one's craft and adaptability.

-# External resources for professional development

-Here are the external resources for professional development:

-### Articles:
-1. https://ethics.acm.org/code-of-ethics/software-engineering-code/ ----- "Teaching and Learning Guide for: Software Engineering Ethics" by Don Gotterbarn, ACM SIGCAS Computers and Society
-2. https://medium.com/geekculture/soft-skills-for-software-engineers-part-2-get-things-done-cb41a49b9958 ---- Soft Skills for Software Engineers — Part 2: Get Things Done by Andrei Vlasiuk
-3. https://medium.com/geekculture/soft-skills-for-software-engineers-part-3-effective-mindset-d9072d6ae7f9 ------ Soft Skills for Software Engineers — Part 3: Effective Mindset by Andrei Vlasiuk

-### Blogs:
-1. https://www.pluralsight.com/blog/it-ops/training-tips-for-it-pros ----- 4 reasons IT pros need to train (even when they think they don't) By Don Jones on August 17, 2015

-### Podcasts:
-https://www.podchaser.com/podcasts/software-engineering-daily-62587 ----- Software Engineering Daily - Daily interviews about technical software topics.

-### School Resources:
-You can ask ASIP program ambassadors for help to provide related materials on how to become a professional software engineering.
-I cannot add the links here since the resources from ASIP are not open to public.
+### Importance of Professionalism in Software Engineering
+[FILL IN]

-# Best practices for maintaining a professional demeanor in various situations
+# Best Practices for Maintaining a Professional Demeanor in Various Situations

-Professionalism is essential in all aspects of software engineering, and maintaining a professional demeanor across various situations is crucial for career success.
-Below are examples of best practices to maintain a professional demeanor in remote work environments and client interactions.
+Professionalism is essential in all aspects of software engineering, and maintaining a professional demeanour across various situations is crucial for career success.
+Below are examples of best practices for maintaining a professional demeanour in remote work environments and during client interactions.

 ### Remote work environments
 1. Establish a dedicated workspace: Create a separate, distraction-free area for work to maintain focus and productivity.